thumbliner/thumbliner/small-talk.md

 I do.<br>

 Then you should read more.
 It is the truth.
-I’ll add it to my reading list.
-Thanks.<br>
+I’ll add it to my reading list.<br>

+Thanks.

 ---